 Blind cords can pose a considerable risk to cats.
 Cats may injure or even kill themselves if they get stuck in the blind cords.

-If you can install cordless blinds, this eliminates this risk entirely.
+If you can install cordless blinds, this eliminates this risk significantly.
 If you cannot install or afford to replace your current blinds, tying up the blind cords will help keep them safely out of your cat’s reach.

 2. Cover Electrical Wires